prb112/openshift-demo/topology_manager/examples/hugepages/README.md

 # Is this a Red Hat or IBM supported solution?

-No. This is only a proof of concept that serves as a good starting point to understand how the Descheduler Profiles works in OpenShift.
+No. This is only a proof of concept that serves as a good starting point to understand how Hugepages works with OpenShift.